Vestride/react-stacked-elements/README.md

 # react-stacked-elements

-> Toggle the visibility of two elements without removing them from the document layout
+> Toggle the visibility of elements without causing a layout shift